1G: History

 The first commercial cellular network was launched by Nippon Telegraph and Telephone (NTT) in Japan in 1979, initially covering Tokyo.
 Within five years it expanded nationwide and became the world’s first full-scale cellular system.

 Earlier, Bell Laboratories tested a network around Chicago in 1978.

 The Nordic countries jointly developed the Nordic Mobile Telephone (NMT) standard, first deployed in Sweden in 1981.
 NMT introduced international roaming, a feature later adopted by other systems.

 In 1983, Ameritech launched the first 1G network in the United States using the Advanced Mobile Phone System (AMPS) and the Motorola DynaTAC handset.

 By the mid-1980s, 1G networks operated across most of Europe, Asia, and the Middle East.
 Adoption varied: Western Europe and North America expanded rapidly, while Eastern Europe and parts of Africa adopted the technology later due to economic and political limits.

 Technology

-1G introduced the cellular network concept—dividing service areas into cells, each served by a low-power transmitter, which enabled frequency reuse and higher capacity.
+1G introduced the cellular network concept which divided service areas into cells, each served by a low-power transmitter, enabled frequency reuse and higher capacity.

 Although some parts of the network backbone used digital signaling, voice transmission between handset and base station remained analog, typically using frequency modulation similar to land mobile radio systems.